MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/telemetry-authorization-trace.md

 This message typically occurs when a user tries to access a specific company in Business Center by entering a URL in the browser address, for example, `https://businesscentral.dynamics.com/?company=CRONUS%20International%20Ltd.`.
 Make sure that the user has the proper name of the company.

+#### User cannot open the company because the tenant is locked.

+#### The user can't sign in to the company because the assigned license has expired or the trial period has ended.

+#### You can't open the company, because it is a production company.
+Your license isn't valid for use on production companies.

 ## See also

 [Monitoring and Analyzing Telemetry](telemetry-overview.md)